Table of Contents

 1.2.
 Platform Compatibility and Accessibility

-One of Dabble’s biggest advantages is its multi-device capability.
-It runs seamlessly on Mac, Windows, Linux, and via web browsers, with dedicated mobile apps for iOS and Android.
-The auto-sync feature ensures your work is always up-to-date across devices.
+Dabble is cloud-based and designed for multi-device writing.
+It runs on Mac, Windows, Linux, and via web browsers, and it also has mobile apps for iOS and Android.
+The auto-sync behavior is the point here: your project updates across devices without you manually exporting.

 1.3.
 Business Model and Pricing Tiers